nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * secondary school teachers, often working independently, managing their classes and responsibilities on their own.
 * secondary school teachers who manage multiple classes of different levels
-* have a need to track and organise details of students and parents/guardians (e.g. phone numbers, emails, addresses)
+* have a need to track and organise details of students and parents (e.g. phone numbers, emails, addresses)
-* have a need to efficiently access information regarding students and parents/guardians for communication during various situations (e.g. parent-teacher meetings, emergencies, administrative tasks, payment)
+* have a need to efficiently access information regarding students and parents for communication during various situations (e.g. parent-teacher meetings, emergencies, administrative tasks, payment)
-* have a need to edit data regarding students and parents/guardians in case of updates
+* have a need to edit data regarding students and parents in case of updates

 **Target user profile 2**: Secondary School Tuition Teachers working under administrations

 * secondary school tuition teachers who work alongside or under the supervision of education administrators or managers.
 * secondary school tuition teachers who manage multiple classes across various subjects
 * have a need to track and organise details of students (e.g. phone numbers, emails, addresses)
-* Parent/Guardian contacts are overseen by institution admin staff
+* Parent contacts are overseen by institution admin staff
 * have a need to efficiently access information regarding students for communication during various situations (e.g. emergencies, administrative tasks, class schedules)
 * have a need to edit data regarding students in case of updates